• Skip to primary navigation

 Lilac simple syrup.

-• Blackberry and lilac simple syrup - The sweet and floral lilac aromas pair perfectly with tart blackberries in this custom simple syrup.
-All you need to make it is granulated sugar, water, blackberries, and lilac petals.
+• Blackberry and lilac simple syrup - The sweet and floral lilac aromas pair perfectly with tart fresh blackberries in this custom simple syrup.
+All you need to make it is granulated sugar, water, blackberries, and fresh lilac blossoms.
 The cocktail becomes a deep magenta color when lime juice and blackberry lilac syrup are combined.

 For more info on infusing simple syrups with flavors, check out my guide here!